 NOTE: These may or may not have a view of the sunset.
 Please check when booking.

-• Armeni : Rated the best restaurant in Oia, for good reasons.
-Clean decor, hospitable staff that arrange to pick you up from Ammoudi Bay and authentic Greek cuisine.
-Popular for its shrimp in Phyllo, calamari and tuna dishes.
+• Armeni: Rated the best restaurant in Oia, for good reasons.
+Clean decor, hospitable staff that arranges to pick you up from Ammoudi Bay, and authentic Greek cuisine.
+Popular for its shrimp in Phyllo, calamari, and tuna dishes.

-• PitoGyros traditional Grill House : Budget-friendly, and quoted as the best gyros in Oia (and probably the island!).
+• PitoGyros Traditional Grill House: A Budget-friendly and quoted as the best gyros in Oia (and probably the island!).
 Good portions and fresh food.

-• Melitini : Great terrace with a view of the caldera, needs booking for a spot on the terrace.
-Serves tapas style meals so might seem pricey for many.
+• Melitini: Great terrace with a view of the caldera, needs booking for a spot on the terrace.
+It serves tapas-style meals, so it might seem pricey for many.

-• Karma : Has a great romantic setting and is very peaceful on the courtyard.
+• Karma: This place is a great romantic setting and is very peaceful in the courtyard.
 Accommodating staff and great if you have meal preferences.

 While some of the best drinking spots will be found in Fira, here’s a couple in Oia that might help:

-Keep in mind that these hikes can be strenuous for many and its best to avoid it as there is no other means of transportation to get up and down the about 300 steps.
+Keep in mind that these hikes can be strenuous for many, and it’s best to avoid them as there are no other means of transportation to get up and down the about 300 steps.

 A boat perched on a terrace in Oia Santorini, things to do in Oia Santorini